Pvt. Francis I. McGurie was born on April 26, 1917,

-he grew up at 20 Glenwood Avenue in Tooele City,
+sister, he grew up at 20 Glenwood Avenue in Tooele

 engineer for the Tooele Valley Railroad which

-Francis was a worker at the copper smelter owned by the Anaconda Copper Company when he was drafted into the U.S. Army.
-He was inducted on March 19, 1941 at Salt Lake City.
-He was sent to Fort Knox, Kentucky, for basic training and then sent to camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
+Francis was a worker at the copper smelter owned by the Anaconda Copper Company when he was drafted into the U.S. Army while living in Nevada.
+He was inducted on March 19, 1941, at Salt Lake City and sent to Fort Knox, Kentucky, for basic training.
+In the late summer of 1941, he was sent to camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.

 Francis's tank battalion did not take part in the maneuvers that were being held at Camp Polk while they were there.
 After the maneuvers, the 192nd Tank Battalion, which had taken part in maneuvers, was informed that it was being sent overseas.
 Since the battalion was mainly made up of National Guardsmen, those men who were married, or 29 years old or older, were given the chance to resign from federal service.
 Francis volunteered to replace a National Guardsman.
 He was assigned to B Company and to the tank of Zenon Bardowski.